Two dead after fatal crash on LA 442 in Tickfaw

 The crash claimed the life of the driver and passenger.
 Both victims have not yet been identified.

-According to the initial investigation, troopers were led to believe the crash occurred as a Dodge Dakota however, for reason still unknown, the car traveled off the road way and struck a tree.
+According to the initial investigation, troopers were led to believe the crash occurred as a Dodge Dakota was traveling eastbound however, for reasons still unknown, the car traveled off the road way and struck a tree.

 After impact, the car burst into flames.
 Tickfaw Fire Department eventually got the fire under control.